jackhump/WGS-QC-Pipeline/README.md

 **MISS_THRESH_INDI**: _number_

 Individual missingness threshold.
-Default i 0.1.
+Default is 0.1.

 **RELATEDNESS_THRESH**: _number_

 Threshold of relatedness, above which we exclude a Sample based on relation to other Samples.
 Default is .125

 # How to estimate DP, MQ and VQSLOD thresholds from your own data

 using one of your autosomal VCF files (say chr22 for example), create diagnostic plots for the VCF parameters MQ (mapping quality), DP (total read depth) and VQSLOD (variant quality score log-odds):

 ```
 cd scripts/
-sh get_quality_metrics <vcf.gz> <data code>
+sh get_quality_metrics.sh <vcf.gz> <output_dir> <output_prefix> <avg_wgs_coverage>
 ```

 This will create the folder scripts/<data code> which will contain the raw numbers for each metric along with histograms of each metric.

-In our experience, MQ and VQSLOD do not change between datasets but DP does as it corresponds to the total read depth at each base - the average DP being the average per-sample read depth (usually 30X) multiplied by the sample number.
+In our experience, MQ tends to be fairly consistent across datasets and very tightly distributed and should not change between datasets.
+However, DP does as it corresponds to the total read depth at each base - the average DP being the average per-sample read depth (usually 30X) multiplied by the sample number.
 So 300 samples at 30x coverage should have a median DP of around 9000.
+Also VQSLOD may also change depending on the data, we suggest removing variants in the left peak of the bimodal VQSLOD distribution.

 # Known bugs